fmccarthy/Class_DMDE/README.md

 where XXX>-1.

 -----------------------------------
-Additionally, there are modifications to the nonlinear hmcode computation as described in Lague et al. If you use
+Additionally, there are modifications to the nonlinear hmcode computation as described in Laguë et al. If you use

 ```
 'Gamma_DMDE': xxx